 And that’s it, you can now put a link back to your site using an annotation.

-When we first started using Youtube it was standard practice to put a link to the website in the description.
+When we first started using YouTube it was standard practice to put a link to your website in the description.

 Your YouTube video just became a more powerful device for attracting people to your website.

-Don’t confuse the viewer with too many calls to action, or if you do have more than one, make it very clear what the benefit of each is.
+Don’t confuse the viewer with too many calls to action.
+We strongly recommend only having one.
+But, if you do have more than one, make it very clear what the benefit of each is.

 Quite simply, do you want to attract people to your website or do you want them to subscribe to your channel?

 If you’re after diverting traffic to your website then utilise this new tool.
-Those wanting to utilise the future of YouTube by enforcing their channel will want to keep as many people on that channel as possible without diverting them away, encouraging them to join your community and share your films.
-Ideally, you want to do both.
+Those wanting to utilise the future of YouTube by enforcing their channel will want to keep as many people on that channel as possible without diverting them away, encouraging them to join your community and share your videos.

 We’re always keen on feedback here at Curveball, so if you want to get to know the team writing these blogs better, check out our team video – the 6 hour working day experiment: